 We are hopeful that once trust is established the street children will be willing to at least move off the streets and into the Interim Care Centre.
 The Interim Care Centre is the next stage of their journey towards reunification with their family and finally leaving the streets behind.
 Meeting the street children in their own environment is the crux to this work.

 Our hope from the mobile work is that if the street children face any challenges or difficulties while living on the streets, then they will turn to Laughter Africa for support so that we can walk alongside them.
 We are there for them exactly in the place where they live.
 If anything happens to any of the street children, we know about it almost straight away.

-Our temporary Interim Care Centre
+Our Interim Care Centre

 Our home-tracing and family reunification work